kismetwireless/kismet-docs/devel/tracked_component.md

 ## Serialization

-Serialization is handled by the `tracker_component` and `TrackerElement` system automatically.
+Serialization is handled by the `tracker_component` and `tracker_element` system automatically.
 Since the types of the fields are introspectable, serialization systems should be able to export nested data automatically.

 The only aspect of serialization that a custom `tracker_component` class needs to consider is what happens prior to serialization.
 This is handled by the `pre_serialize()` method, and is called by any serialization/export class.